lse-st446/lse-st446.github.io/index.md

 This course is an introduction to the fundamental concepts of distributed computing for big data for students and assumes no prior knowledge of these concepts.

-The course will involve 20 hours of lectures and 15 hours of computer workshops in the LT.
+The course involves 20 hours of lectures and 15 hours of computer workshops in the LT.

 ### Prerequisites